IronCoreLabs/ironssh/README.md

 ![][logo]

-# IronSSH - End-to-end secure file transfer
+# IronSFTP - End-to-end secure file transfer

 _An alternative to **sftp** and **scp** that keeps files encrypted after they're uploaded and allows sharing of files with cryptographic enforcement.
 See the [project homepage][homepage] for more details._